-Latest news about the Toro Rosso F1 team, info and history on the team and drivers (Daniil Kvyat and Alex Albon) for the 2019 World Championship.
+Latest news about the AlphaTauri F1 team, info and history on the team and drivers (Daniil Kvyat and Pierre Gasly) for the 2020 World Championship.

 Toro Rosso F1 Team - History: